 Castle of Mur, Medieval castle in Castell de Mur, Spain

-The fortress was built in the second half of the 10th century and served as a seat of power for a prominent local family.
-It changed hands several times as regional rulers expanded and consolidated their territories.
+The castle was built in the second half of the 10th century as a seat of power for a local ruling family in the Pallars region.
+Over the following centuries it passed between different lords as borders and inheritances shifted across the area.

 The community of curious travelers